 As it turns out, there are a lot of people out in the world just like us.
-Over the past five years, Worn & Wound has grown by leaps and bounds, as has the incredible community of Worn & Wound readers.
+Over the past ten years, Worn & Wound has grown by leaps and bounds, as now has the incredible community of readers of all backgrounds and interests.
 We’ve had the good fortune of meeting many of you, and it’s been awesome to see Worn & Wound become a home for both long-time watch enthusiasts and newcomers alike.

 Product design is also a passion of ours.
 Two of our founders, Zach Weiss and James Helms, spent their early careers in the product development industry – Zach as a designer and James as a product manager.
 As with our passion for watches, we believe strongly that products of great quality and design should be available to everyone.

 We’ve met some great people in the watch industry (quality people and quality watches tend to go together).
 We’ve established strong relationships with some of our favorite brands, built an awesome roster of contributors, each bringing their own unique expertise to the site and we continue to grow our readership everyday.

-In an effort to bring even more people into the watch community, in 2015, we launched a first of its kind watch event called the Wind-Up Watch Fair.
-Unlike other watch events, Wind-Up is free to the public and features exclusively brands that offer great value, from micro-brands to independents to storied Swiss mainstays.
-The purpose of Wind-Up is to bring watches to the public and lower the barriers to getting involved in the watch community.
-In October 2016 we hosted our second annual Wind-Up Watch Fair at Chelsea Market in NYC.
-Over 15,000 people attended the show, making Wind-Up the most popular watch show in America.
-Now an annual event, you can stay up-to-date on future Wind-Up Watch Fairs by subscribing to our mailing list.
+In an effort to bring even more people into the watch community, in 2015, we launched a first-of-its-kind watch event called the Windup Watch Fair.
+Unlike other watch events, Windup is free to the public and exclusively features brands that offer great value, from micro-brands to independents to storied Swiss mainstays.
+The purpose of Windup is to bring watches to the public and lower the barriers to getting involved in the watch community.
+The Windup Watch Fair has become the most popular consumer watch event in America with events annually in San Francisco and New York City.